-Do you need a business tax extension loan to pay taxes by the October 15th, 2020 deadline and haven’t come up with the funds?
-The tax deadline is next week!
+Do you need a business tax extension loan to pay IRS taxes by an extension date and haven’t come up with the funds?

-Leverage the assets or cash flow of your business to pay the amount due by October 15th, 2020.
+Leverage the assets or cash flow of your business to pay IRS business taxes by October 16th, 2023.
 Several unique programs available, below now!

 1. Funding against the equipment your business owns.